Neural network (machine learning): Network design

+The choice of model depends on the data and the application.
+Models that work well with textual data are typically not the best choice for image data, etc. An important element is which training/learning the model uses.

-Neural architecture search (NAS) uses machine learning to automate ANN design.
-Various approaches to NAS have designed networks that compare well with hand-designed systems.
-The basic search algorithm is to propose a candidate model, evaluate it against a dataset, and use the results as feedback to teach the NAS network.
-Available systems include AutoML and AutoKeras. scikit-learn library provides functions to help with building a deep network from scratch.
-We can then implement a deep network with TensorFlow or Keras.
+Neural architecture search (NAS) uses machine learning to automate NN design.
+NAS has yielded networks that compare well with hand-designed systems.
+The basic algorithm is to propose a candidate model, evaluate it against a dataset, and use the results as feedback to teach the NAS network.
+Efforts include AutoML and AutoKeras. scikit-learn library provides functions to help with building a deep network from scratch.

-Hyperparameters must also be defined as part of the design (they are not learned), governing matters such as how many neurons are in each layer, learning rate, step, stride, depth, receptive field and padding (for CNNs), etc.

-def train(X, y, n_hidden, learning_rate, n_iter):